 Congress Alley Notes

 I landed in Norman Schell’s apartment, upstairs from the Y-Not Coffeehouse on Main Street, which Norman managed at the time.
 I shared my crazy vision with him and Ken Jordan: to get our friends to move into the once-stately Crown Hill neighborhood clustered around Congress Alley.
-Reluctantly they agreed.
+They agreed, albeit reluctantly.
 Mystical artist Donald Pepper ran the Omnibus, our community center on the corner of West and Pleasant Streets.
-Artists like John Coghlan and Howard Johnson were frequent flyers, along with such writers, poets and activists as Woodrow Woodbridge, James Jackman, K M Woodbury and Manasha Bilsey.
+Artists like John Coghlan and Howard Johnson were frequent flyers, along with writers, poets and activists such as Woodrow Woodbridge, James Jackman, K.M.
+Woodbury and Manasha Bilsey.
 And then there were the dozens of freaks that dropped by every day to expand their experiences.

 Congress Alley was, as Tubert once put it, a “psychedelic playground.”
 Part of our plan was to pay for a “bust fund” with cash earned from the sale of marijuana and LSD.
 That arm was called Congress Alley Productions (CAP).
-We retained the services of Berlin attorney John Linzee so that, whenever we had nobody to bail out, Charles Brink could paint another hydrant red, white and blue.
+We retained the services of attorney John Linzee so that whenever we had nobody to bail out, Charles Brink could paint another hydrant red, white and blue.
 These myths are also true: there was indeed a clothesline strung between the two main houses for the transference of contraband, and we did keep in touch with each other by Army surplus walkie-talkies.
-By 1969, heroin had found its way into the community and it fell apart, in much the same way as had the Haight-Ashbury before it.
+By 1969, heroin had found its way into the community and it fell apart (in much the same way the Haight-Ashbury district already had).

-However, Congress Alley was about a lot more than drugs.
+Congress Alley was about a lot more than drugs, however.
 It was about freedom of expression, diversity, tolerance and non-violent cultural revolution.
-And still, what’s so funny about peace, love and understanding?
+And to this day, what’s so funny about peace, love and understanding?
 I propose that what was true in 1967 is true today.
-As Utah was wont to say, “I could go outside right now and bring back a rock that’s older than the oldest song, and drop it on your foot.
+As Utah was wont to say, “I could go outside right now and bring back a rock that’s older than the oldest song and drop it on your foot.
 Now the past didn’t go anywhere.
 Did it?”